Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Solid, one-dimensional hair color is so yesterday.
 Nowadays, it’s all about incorporating multiple tones into your hair to create a completely customized look.
-As the name indicates, two-toned hair is allows you to experiment with two colors to bring a gorgeous fashion statement to life.
+As the name indicates, two-toned hair color allows you to experiment with two shades to bring a gorgeous fashion statement to life.
 There are a few ways to make this trendy hair color a reality.
 Depending on how you do it—whether you want a hidden layer or more of a blunt contrast—it can be more subdued or totally in your face.

 When considering which colors to choose, keep in mind that you want to opt for highly contrasting shades.
 And no matter the hues you choose, make sure that you consider your original hair color, skin tone, and personal style—you don’t want your new hair color to clash with your signature look.
 Many professional colorists recommend choosing colors from the same tone family because they’ll complement each other while still providing a deep contrast.
 Think: two warm shades or two cool shades.

 As with many hair colors, there are multiple ways to go about the dyeing process to create a customized look.
-When it comes to two-toned hair specifically, there are four ways to approach the trend.
+When it comes to two-toned hair specifically, here are four ways to approach the trend.
 Which will you choose?

-3. Colored bangs.
 The next step up from colored tips is colored bangs.
 Bangs by themselves can create a gorgeous frame for your best features—so can you imagine the allure you’ll create with a pop of color?

-4. Side-by-side color.
 Looking for something a bit more daring?
 This technique is all about a blunt contrast.
 If you’re a center-part kind of gal with a love for all things bright and bold, dye each side of your hair a different color.